GoogleCloudPlatform/dataflow-ordered-processing/README.md

 This is an optional step and technically you don't need to do it.
 But if you do - the main pipeline code will look more compact and the graph on the Dataflow UI will look "prettier".

+### Decide where you would like to store the results of the processing
+Our pipeline uses BigQuery tables to store the market depths produced by the order builder.
+You would need to code classes that tranform MarketDepth to TableRows.

 ### Code the pipeline

-The core processing of the pipeline is very simple at this point
+The core processing of the pipeline is very simple at this point - read the sources, process them and save the output.

 # Don't read below this line - needs to be updated for the current demo